cpdiscord/REST-API/README.md

 - What you need they key for
 - Your discord Username

+# User Login
+To get a user login Create an issue with your email and we will get right to you!

 # API Token

 To be issued an API token please open a Issue named "API Token Request - {Your username}"